2023 Florida Gators baseball team

-The 2023 Florida Gators baseball team represents the University of Florida in the sport of baseball during the 2023 college baseball season.
-Florida competes in the Eastern Division of the Southeastern Conference (SEC).
-Home games will be played at Condron Ballpark on the university's Gainesville, Florida, campus, in the third season at the ballpark.
-The team is coached by Kevin O'Sullivan in his sixteenth season as Florida's head coach.
-The Gators enter the season looking to return to the College World Series after a home regional final loss in the 2022 NCAA Tournament.
+The 2023 Florida Gators baseball team represented the University of Florida in the sport of baseball during the 2023 college baseball season.
+Florida competed in the Eastern Division of the Southeastern Conference (SEC).
+Home games were played at Condron Ballpark on the university's Gainesville, Florida, campus, in the third season at the ballpark.
+The team was coached by Kevin O'Sullivan in his sixteenth season as Florida's head coach.
+The Gators entered the season looking to return to the College World Series after a home regional final loss in the 2022 NCAA tournament.

+Florida returned to the College World Series for the first time since the 2018 season.
+In a rematch of the 2017 championship series won by Florida, LSU defeated the Gators in the championship series 2–1, handing the Gators their third runner-up finish at the College World Series.